 >Specialisation bonuses are cumulative with Strength and Dexterity bonuses.

-*Blunt instrument damage - 25% of damage from blunt weapons is temporary; round any fractions downwards with losses less than 4hp.
+*Blunt instrument damage - 25% of damage from blunt weapons is temporary; round any fractions upwards with losses less than 4hp.
 1hp damage is completely temporary.
 Half of the damage from a 2hp strike is temporary, one third of the damage from a 3hp strike is temporary).
 Temporary damage is incurred from clubs, poles, shields, small rocks, coconuts etc, but not from maces, warhammers, giant fists, giant sized clubs, or large rocks.
 Note that 75% of damage from punching, according the PHB, is temporary.

 *Any character using a shield can perform a shield punch that inflicts 1d3 damage (+ any strength bonuses) as per the CFHB.
 The character strikes with the raised edge of the shield at a -2 penalty to hit and only regains their shield AC bonus at the start of their next attack roll (after their opponents have attacked) or at the start of the next round - only if they win initiative.
 Those specialised in using a shield do not incur the hit roll penalty.